General affine differential geometry of surfaces in affine space $A^3$, I: the elliptical case: The action of on

 then we have

 \end{lemma}

 {\bf Proof:} This follows directly from $T_2$ and Equation 4.

-By rotating in the $xy$-plane and re-scaling on axes $x$ and $y$, the quadratic items of a jet can be transformed to one of the four standard forms $\frac{1}{2}(x^2+y^2),\frac{1}{2}(x^2-y^2),\frac{1}{2}x^2$ or $0$. \begin{define}We call the corresponding four jet types the elliptical, hyperbolic, parabolic and degenerate types.\end{define} In jet space $J^{2,3}(A^3)$, all jets of elliptical type form an open submanifold.
+By rotating in the $xy$-plane and re-scaling on axes $x$ and $y$, the quadratic items of a jet can be transformed into one of the four standard forms $\frac{1}{2}(x^2+y^2),\frac{1}{2}(x^2-y^2),\frac{1}{2}x^2$ or $0$. \begin{define}We call the corresponding four jet types the elliptical, hyperbolic, parabolic and degenerate types.\end{define} In jet spaces $J^{2,3}(A^3)$, all jets of elliptical type form an open sub-manifold.
 We call a point $P$ in a surface $S$ is elliptical if the jet of surface $S$ at $P$ is elliptical.
 In this paper, we only consider elliptical surfaces, i.e. surfaces whose points are all elliptical.

 \begin{coro} The jet of elliptical surface $S$ can be transformed to the standard form of \end{coro}

 \begin{lemma} Let $G_2$ be the subgroup of $G_1$ keeping the condition $a_{00}=a_{10}=a_{01}=a_{11}=0,a_{20}=a_{02}=1$, then $\D{G_2=\left\{ \left(